-This year Blackheath Halls Community Opera has been shortlisted for the Education and Outreach Award, celebrating the outstanding work the company does to engage local people of all ages and backgrounds in the art form.
+In 2020 Blackheath Halls Community Opera has been shortlisted for the Education and Outreach Award, celebrating the outstanding work the company does to engage local people of all ages and backgrounds in the art form.

-Run annually since 2007, the Blackheath Halls Community Opera continues to have a successful programme of ambitious and creative opera projects offering people from across the London Boroughs of Greenwich, Lewisham and beyond a unique opportunity to take part in high-quality, live music making alongside a professional cast of soloists and production teams.
+Run annually since 2007, the Blackheath Halls Community Opera continues to have a successful programme of ambitious and creative opera projects offering people from across the London Boroughs of Greenwich, Lewisham and beyond a unique opportunity to take part in high-quality, live music making alongside a professional cast of soloists and production team.

 This project is supported by a range of trusts and foundations including The Hearn Foundation, Arts Council England, The Friends of Blackheath Halls and a number of generous individuals.
 Its patrons are celebrated English conductor Edward Gardner OBE and leading Scottish tenor Nicky Spence.